elfmaster/shiva_blogposts/shiva_introduction.md

 ![Shiva's dynamic linking workflow](https://arcana-research.io/static/shiva-dynamic-linking-workflow.png)

-Notice that the kernel passes control to `/lib/shiva` first, as Shiva is set as the ELF interpreter now.
-Shiva loads, links and transforms the patch and the program image as needed before loading ld-linux.so and passing control to it.
-This diagram is over simplified because in many cases ld-linux.so will pass control back to Shiva again to process what Shiva calls "Delayed relocations" or "Cross Relocations".
-To get a bit nerdy here...
-Shiva hooks the auxiliary vector AT_ENTRY value from the address of `_start()` in the target executable to the address of `shiva_post_linker()` in Shiva so that ld-linux.so passes control back to Shiva to handle "Cross Relocations" which are relocations within the Shiva patch that resolve to shared library symbols, thus they can only be fully relocated once ld-linux.so is finished loading and linking the needed dependency.
+Notice that the kernel initially hands control to `/lib/shiva`, now the program’s designated ELF interpreter.
+Shiva uses this early window to load, link, and apply your patch or any required transformations to the program image.
+Only afterward does it load the real ld-linux.so and transfer control to it.The diagram is intentionally simplified.
+In reality, the process often involves a round-trip: after ld-linux.so has loaded and linked all shared libraries, control returns to Shiva one more time.
+Shiva makes this possible by temporarily rewriting the auxiliary vector’s `AT_ENTRY` from the executable’s normal _start to its own `shiva_post_linker()` entry point.This callback is needed only for certain relocations inside the Shiva module—specifically “cross relocations” (or “delayed relocations”) that reference symbols provided by shared libraries.
+Not all Shiva relocations are delayed; many can be resolved immediately.
+But when a patch does need a symbol that ld-linux.so will later resolve to a full address, Shiva waits, resolves those remaining entries during the callback to `shiva_post_linker()`, then jumps to the real _start.
+From the program’s perspective, execution is completely ordinary.

 ### Shiva modules